psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 *The reference to Robert Jones relates to the Welsh language "Drych yr Amseroedd".*

-Owens then turns to a couple of other, more familiar sources:
+Owen then turns to a couple of other, more familiar sources:

 > I should like to quote the Rev. W. Bingley's two accounts of the North Wales custom in question— the traditional one as supplied to him most probably by his friend, the Rev. Peter Williams, Vicar of Llanberis; and the actual one as observed and most graphically described by himself.
 I dare not, however, lay such a burden on the Editor's patience, but must content myself, on my way to Aubrey, with the following :
 >
 > "When we came to the church we found the place nearly full of people waiting our arrival.
 The service was read in Welsh in a most impressive manner, and the coffin was let down into the grave by four of the female mourners.
 A more solemn office I had never witnessed, and the circumstance of the body being committed to the bosom of the earth by the hands of relatives or friends was altogether new to me.
 A few rushes were strewed upon the coffin, and I shall never forget the stifled shriek that was uttered when, in Welsh, the solemn words, 'We commit her body to the ground,' &c., were read. ...
 The ceremony being over, the grave was filled up, and planted with slips of box and some other evergreens.
 The offerings in the church amounted to near two pounds, of which more than thirty shillings were in silver."

-Owens then starts to critique Aubrey's contributions, and Hartland's reading of them:
+Owen then starts to critique Aubrey's contributions, and Hartland's reading of them:

 > Mr. Hartland has not pointed out in plain terms, as I submit he ought to have done, that only on a single occasion did Aubrey witness personally the funeral ceremonies he describes.
 That was at Beaumaris, in North Wales.
 On that occasion the ceremony reminded Aubrey, not of his "own invention" the Sin-eater, but of church funeral offertories or "mortuaries."
 This custom of mortuaries, once universal in the Church, was kept up in many parts of North Wales until almost the other day.
 Indeed, no small portion of the North Walian clergy's income used to be derived from that source.
 But that the custom was a thoroughly English one can be proved at once from the name—"Soulscot," which it bore in the Anglo-Saxon Church.
 The proper place for its payment, according to the laws of that Church, was "at the open grave."
 >